 Welcome to Adventures in Flavor!
-Over 300 varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
+Hundreds of varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 We will continue to update descriptions and pictures as young trees start producing.

 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.

-- Look here for a large assortment of apple recipes, plus care and storage instructions.
+- Look here for a bunch of apple recipes

 Sweet-tart with a fruity flavor.
-A Cox’s Orange Pippin cross from Belgium with a tender, breaking texture, this is a good multi-purpose apple.
-Ripens in mid-September.
+A Cox’s Orange Pippin cross from Belgium with a tender, breaking texture.
 Circa 1930.
+Ripens in Early September.

-Sweet with a rich spicy flavor.
-Originally from Sterling, Massachusetts, it has a tender breaking texture.
+Sweet with a rich, spicy flavor, and a firm, breaking texture.
+Originally from Sterling, Massachusetts, Circa 1854.
 Ripens in early September.
-Circa 1854.

 Sweet-tart spicy apple with a firm, non-breaking texture.
 One of the "classic," heirloom varieties in the U.S. A traditional English variety ... (more)